 We welcome inquiries for undergraduate, graduate and postdoctoral positions from hard working and creative people.
 The 2637 sq. ft Centre for Environmental Epigenetics and Development hosts the laboratories of three investigators whose research is broadly focused on mechanisms of long-term adaptation to environmental conditions, with a particular focus on development.
 The Centre is home to cutting edge instrumentation to enable collaborative and training opportunities and serve as a focal point for research in this area across Canada.

-NEW!
 Postdoctoral Position available on collaborative projects to study epigenetic impacts of early life adversity and complex disease in animal models and humans.
 State of the art experimental approaches will include genome-wide DNA methylation and chromatin immunoprecipitation sequencing in addition to of genome-wide SNP analysis and transcriptomics.
 Applicants with a strong background in neuroscience, molecular biology, or immunology are encouraged to apply.
 Research experience in genomics and/or computational approaches will be especially helpful.
-Interested applicants should email Dr. Patrick McGowan at firstname.lastname@example.org with their curriculum vitae and a brief description of their research interests.
+Interested applicants should email Dr. Patrick McGowan at email@example.com with their curriculum vitae and a brief description of their research interests.
 Review of materials will begin immediately and will continue until the position is filled.
-Start date is flexible and can be as early as September, 2015.
+Start date is flexible and can be immediate.
 Informal inquiries prior to submitting a formal application are welcome.